FormidableLabs/victory-sunburst/README.md

 ####**data**

-*An array of objects.* If the `data` prop is omitted, the sunburst will render sample data.
+*An object, with nested properties to make up the tree datastructure as shown below.* If the `data` prop is omitted, the sunburst will render sample data.
 The data has the format:

 ```
 {